Filco306/reproducible-research-cookiecutter/README.md

 ## Credits and acknowledgments

 - The structure of this readme is fetched from [Wikipedia](https://en.wikipedia.org/wiki/README).
 Information retrieved 25/6 - 2020
-- MIT license is fetched from [this site](https://choosealicense.com/licenses/mit/).
-Information retrieved 25/6 - 2020
-- The way to handle licenses was directly inspired by [this repository](https://github.com/pytest-dev/cookiecutter-pytest-plugin)
+- The way to handle licenses was directly inspired by [this repository](https://github.com/pytest-dev/cookiecutter-pytest-plugin).

 ## Design motivations